sebischair/bbse/README.md

 ## Acknowledgements

-We wish to thank Alexander Hefele, Kaan Uzdogan, Christian Ziegler, and Konstantin Kuchenmeister for supporting the lecture and all others which provided valuable feedback!
+We wish to thank Felix Hoops, Dr. Ulrich Gallersdörfer, Alexander Hefele, Kaan Uzdogan, Christian Ziegler, and Konstantin Kuchenmeister for supporting the lecture and all others which provided valuable feedback!

 ## Other information